bldl/array-grouping-impl-tutorial/Modules/Module 4/Module4.md

 $ ./mach jstests TEST_PATH_SUBSTRING
 ```

 `TEST_PATH_SUBSTRING` means the path to either the directory of tests, or the specific test you want to run.
-An example in order to run the tests for all `Array` builtins, run the following command:
+An example in order to run the tests for all `Array` built-ins, run the following command:

 ```console
 $ ./mach jstests built-ins/Array